Machine Learning Hamiltonians are Accurate Energy-Force Predictors: Experiments

 \subsection{Energy and Force Accuracy of MLH}

 \definecolor{rowhl}{HTML}{DDF1FF}

 \paragraph{MD benchmark.} \cref{fig:md_mlip} reports energy and force MAE under direct evaluation from predicted Hamiltonians on the MD benchmark.
 Overall, Hamiltonian-based evaluation provides competitive energy accuracy on MD trajectories, while force accuracy has been more challenging for prior Hamiltonian predictors.
 Within this setting, QHFlow2 substantially reduces energy error across all six systems and, for the first time among Hamiltonian predictors, reaches force accuracy comparable to NequIP under this benchmark.
 We connect these downstream trends to Hamiltonian reconstruction and orbital-level errors in \cref{sec:exp_ham}.
+We additionally compare against eSEN~\citep{fu2025learning} on rMD17, with full results provided in \cref{app:esen_comparison}.